Add To Favorites

 Discover an amazingly easy way to make delicate filigree-style ornaments.
 Hang one in a window, wear it as a pendant, or give it as a memorable gift!

 Fabric lace and metal filigree (delicate metalwork that looks like lace) have been made by artisans for centuries.
-Research the origins of both and you’ll discover ancient civilizations.
+During an investigation into ancient civilizations, invite students to research the origins of both.
 Each art form can create delicate and beautiful works of art from tiny amounts of material.
+Students may work individually or in small groups.
+Provide a variety of text and electronic resources for them to view during this activity.
+Once research is complete, students create their own original ornament, influenced by their research.

-To create your own lacy ornament or pendant, mix a Ping-Pong ball amount of Crayola Air-Dry Clay with a small amount of water in a plastic sandwich bag.
+To create an original, lacy ornament or pendant, mix a Ping-Pong ball amount of Crayola Air-Dry Clay with a small amount of water in a plastic sandwich bag.
 Close the bag and knead until the slurry is about the consistency of thick pudding.
 With Crayola Scissors, cut a tiny corner off the bag.
 Squeeze out the clay mix on waxed paper.

-Be sure to overlap the strands of clay as you create your ornament.
+Remind students to overlap the strands of clay as they create their ornaments.
 Leave space to thread a ribbon!
-If you forgot, just put the clay back in the bag and start again.
 Air-dry the ornament for a day or two.

-Cover your art area with newspaper.
-If you like, paint your lace with Crayola Premier™ Tempera, which also comes in gold and silver for special effects.
+Ask students to cover their work areas with recycled newspaper.
+Students paint their lace with Crayola Premier™ Tempera, which also comes in gold and silver for special effects.
 Air-dry the paint.

-Decorate your ornament with Crayola Glitter Glue if you wish.
+Ornaments can be embellished with Crayola Glitter Glue if so desired.
 Air-dry the glitter.

-Tie on a beautiful ribbon to hang or wear your creation.
+Students tie on a ribbon to hang or wear the original creation.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.